frc-7419/9919Crescendo2024/README.md

-# SwerveBase
+# 9919 Cresendo
- Contains some basic swerve code to build off of
+ robot code for 9919 in the Cresendo 2024 FRC competition